 Ultimately, remember that your loved one should not be defined by his or her problems.
 He or she is the same person that you have always known.
 While you may need to learn new skills or strategies in order to best support his or her ongoing recovery, the best thing that you can do is remain the concerned, compassionate, and supportive friend or family member that you have always been.

-At Covington Behavioral Health Hospital, care for men and women who have been engaging in self-harm is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been engaging in self-harm is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.

 Medication management: Some individuals who have been engaging in self-harm may benefit from having certain prescription medications incorporated into their treatment plans at our center.
 Covington patients who meet this description will have the opportunity to meet with our psychiatrist and nursing staff on a regular basis to receive medication management services.

-Individual therapy: Patients have the opportunity to meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (R.N. or LPN) for an individual therapy session every day during their time in treatment for self-harm at Covington Behavioral Health Hospital.
-Additional individual therapy sessions may be scheduled based upon patient need.
+Individual therapy: Patients in the inpatient program may meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for individual therapy as needed.
 Individual therapy allows patients to address issues that they may be hesitant to bring up during group sessions, provides them with one-on-one feedback and guidance from experienced professionals, and helps them to develop effective skills for managing the compulsion to engage in self-harm.